 Squarespace, a do-it-yourself website builder, blogging platform and hosting service, lets businesses of all types create professional websites with the service’s user-friendly drag-and-drop interface.
 Squarespace also provides all the tools business owners need to manage their websites, from search engine optimization (SEO) to comprehensive e-commerce solutions.

-A businesses can begin creating its website on Squarespace in three easy steps: select a template, start a free trial, and get a free domain.
+Businesses can begin creating their website on Squarespace in three easy steps: select a template, start a free trial, and get a free domain.

 Choose a template

 To begin, go to Squarespace.com and click on the “Get Started” button.

 Then, choose a template that best fits your business.
 Narrow down template themes by selecting one of Squarespace’s recommendations, such as templates for businesses, stores and restaurants, as well as portfolios for photographers, designers and other creatives.

 After choosing a template, you can see what the website actually looks like in action by clicking on “Live Preview.”

 Once you choose a template, click on “Start with this design” to begin building your website.
 Squarespace will then prompt you to create a free account by entering your first name, last name, email address, and password.
 After you create an account, Squarespace will show you a short introductory video on the basics of using the service.

 Your template will load exactly like the live preview, as sample content.
 On the bottom left, you can choose to either make a page exactly like the template or remove it to start from scratch.